valerijakeda/valerijakeda/README.md

 - ⚡ Fun fact: ...
 -->

-I am a third-year Financial Mathematics student at Vilnius University also comleting Data Analytics course at Turing College.
+I am a third-year Financial Mathematics student at Vilnius University also finishing Data Analytics course at Turing College.